Replacing all teeth with dental implants

 For the one-step procedure, the temporary abutment is removed after the implant has healed with the bone tissue.
-This abutment is replaced with a permanent abutment for the future restoration.
+This abutment is replaced with a permanent abutment for future restoration.
 The second part of the two-step procedure involves a small incision to open the gum and place the permanent abutment onto the implant.
 This is a fairly simple and quick procedure.

 Producing the teeth

 After the abutment is in place, a new impression or mold is made of both jaws and your occlusion or your bite is recorded.
 A dental technician will then use the impression to carefully create your new crown, bridge, or denture.
-Special attention is given to ensure the color and shape of your new teeth will look like your natural teeth.
+Special attention is given to ensure the colour and shape of your new teeth will look like your natural teeth.

 Fitting and re-examination